rilopez/rilopez.com/content/books/make-it-stick.md

 acquisition and fail to deliver improvement during practice that helps to motivate and reinforce our efforts how ever these techniques are what we need to really learn something

 ## Embrace Difficulties
+It's one thing to feel confident of your knowledge; it's something else to demonstrate mastery.
+Testing is not only a powerful learning strategy, it is a potent reality check on accuracy of you own judgment of what you know how to do.

+How learning occurs
+ * **Encoding:** the brain  converts your  perceptions into meaningful representations in the brain.
+ * **Consolidation:** The process of learning often starts out feeling disorganized and unwieldy; the brain makes connections with prior knowledge by retrieving  a memory from long-term storage.
+This act both strengthen the memory traces and at the same time make them modifiable again, enabling them, for example, to connect to more recent learning.
+  * **Retrieval:** the brain access memories by the "cues" or connections between memories.
+There is virtually no limit to how much learning we can remember as long as we relate it to what we already know.

+When we  make a concentrated effort to recall, the learning is made "editable" again,  and the consequent re-consolidation helps to reinforce meaning, strengthen connections to prior knowledge, bolster the cues and retrieval routes for recalling it later, and weaken competing routes

+In every learning strategy we need to incorporate desirable difficulties, like trying to solve a problem before being show how to solve it.

 ## Avoid Illusions of knowing